 Binge Eating Disorder

-BED is now included in the new DSM V will provide the opportunity for increased awareness and understanding of the severity of this disorder.
+BED is now included in the DSM V, which will provide the opportunity for increased awareness and understanding of the severity of this disorder.
 With the association of BED and obesity, this disorder becomes a major public health issue that presents both medical and psychiatric issues that impair the quality of life.

-Binge Eating is characterized by insatiable cravings that can occur any time of the day or night, usually secretive, and filled with shame.
-Bingeing is often rooted in poor body image, use of food to deal with stress, low self-esteem and tied to dysfunctional thoughts.
+Binge eating is characterized by insatiable cravings that can occur any time of the day or night, usually secretive, and filled with shame.
+Bingeing is often rooted in poor body image, use of food to deal with stress, low self-esteem and dysfunctional thoughts.

-BED does not exist in the presence of Anorexia Nervosa or Bulimia Nervosa.
+BED does not exist in the presence of anorexia nervosa or bulimia nervosa.
 Although there are similar characteristics between those with BN and BED, those with BED do not purge.
-There are no compensatory mechanisms associated with the binge to get rid of the calories, so individuals with BED are more likely to be overweight or obese, while patients with BN may be under weight, normal weight or overweight.
+There are no compensatory mechanisms associated with the binge to get rid of calories, so individuals with BED are more likely to be overweight or obese, while patients with BN may be underweight, normal weight or overweight.